esi-neuroscience/acme/doc/source/userguide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When evaluating functions that return a NumPy array (like in the example above), it is sometimes beneficial to aggregate results in a single dataset.
-Assume the resulting arrays of the above parallel evaluation of ``f`` are to be collected in a single 2d-array.
+Assume the four 1d-arrays of the above parallel evaluation of ``f`` are to be collected in a single 2d-array.
 This can be achieved by specifying the keyword ``result_shape`` where a (single!) ``None`` entry delineates the "stacking dimension" along which computed results are to be put together